|

 DONNA ELIZABETH GARDNER

-their daughter, Donna Elizabeth to Edgar Strunk, son of Mrs. Ruth Kemerer
+daughter, Donna Elizabeth to Edgar Strunk, son of Mrs. Ruth Kemerer of Towanda,

-of Towanda, Pa.
-The bride-elect is employed by the W. T. Grant Co. and
+Pa.
+The bride-elect is employed by the W. T. Grant Co. and the prospective

 Mr. and Mrs. B. H. Benson of 313 West Henry Street announce the engagement of their youngest daughter, Louise Catherine, to Henry Wich, Jr., son of Mr. and Mrs. Henry Wich of 358 West Water Street.
 The wedding will take place Feb.
 21. The couple will make their home in Buffalo. (handwritten on article 1937)